BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 Performing Data Analysis.
 </h4>

-Turning the information we know to data.
+Turning the information, we know to data.
 </summary>
 <p>
 <ol>